armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

 {{% tab name="Automated" %}}

-1. Download the [AVM](https://github.com/armory/avm/releases/) for your operating system and CPU architecture.
-You can manually download it from the repo or use the following command:
+1. Download the AVM for your operating system and CPU architecture.
+You can manually download it from the [repo]((https://github.com/armory/avm/releases/) or use the following command:

    ```bash
    wget https://github.com/armory/avm/releases/download/<version>/avm-<os>-<architecture>
    ```

-   For example, the following command downloads a version 1.0.1 of the AVM for macOS (darwin) running on amd64 based CPUs:
+   For example, the following command downloads version 1.0.1 of the AVM for macOS (darwin) running on AMD64-based CPUs:

    ```bash
    wget https://github.com/armory/avm/releases/download/v1.0.1/avm-darwin-amd64
    ```

+   You can see the full list of available releases in the [repo](https://github.com/armory/avm/releases/).
 2. Give AVM execute permissions.
 For example (on macOS):

    ```bash